 - The barbell should remain over the middle of the foot.

 Want to dive further into this topic?
 Check out this article series on squat variations based on individual differences:

 Start with the hip scour test to “feel” an athlete’s ideal squat hip mobility & positioning.
 By slowly moving the hip around, you will identify where the athlete’s hip anatomy is best suited to squat.
 But that factor alone won’t be sufficient as ankle mobility, and anthropometrics must also be considered.

 So let’s follow this up with quadruped rocking with the athlete’s knee positioned in the same hip position identified during the hip scour test.
 The athlete should be able to rock into a deep squat position without loss of lumbar positioning.

-It is important to note than on many occasions, I have run through the above tests to determine positioning and the athlete not only felt uncomfortable squatting in that position, but experienced pain.
+It is important to note than on many occasions, I have run through the above tests to determine the positioning and the athlete not only felt uncomfortable squatting in that position but experienced pain.
 This is the ART of coaching…you must be able to adapt to an individual’s needs even when they don’t fit the “by the book” recommendations.

-But if you follow this progression you can be sure that the vast majority of your clients will squat without putting their hips into potentially compromised positions!
+But if you follow this progression, you can be sure that the vast majority of your clients will squat without putting their hips into potentially compromised positions!